Chris Kyle-Heartwarming Tribute to a Great Man

 People were everywhere.

 Taya rode in the hearse with Chris’ body so Derek rode the route with us.
 I was so grateful to have that time with him.

 The service was at Texas National Cemetery.
 Very few are buried there and you have to apply to get in.
 It is like people from the Civil War, Medal of Honor winners, a few from the Alamo and all the historical people of Texas.

 It was a nice service and the Patriot Guard and Freedom Riders surrounded the outside of the entire cemetery to keep the crazy church people from Kansas that protest at military funerals away from us.

 Each SEAL put his Trident (metal SEAL badge) on the top of Chris’ casket, one at a time.
 A lot hit it in with one blow.
 Derek was the only one to take four taps to put his in and it was almost like he was caressing it as he did it.
+Another tearful moment!

 So many of the Seal team guys said that after they get out they are moving to Texas.
 They remarked that they had never felt so much love and hospitality!

 The charter buses then took the guys to the airport to catch their returning flights.